dtao/PhilosopherDeveloper/source/posts/am-i-an-engineer.markdown

 I tend to agree with the spirit of this question, but I think there are at least two ways in which it is partially misguided.

 1. As I said, people can adapt.
 This includes craftsman-style developers.
-Assigned to a large project with a sizable team, I'm confident that any good team--on either side of the spectrum--would adopt a fairly disciplined approach to building the software, with much more structure than perhaps they would on a smaller project.
+Assigned to a large project with a sizable team, I'm confident that any good team---on either side of the spectrum---would adopt a fairly disciplined approach to building the software, with much more structure than perhaps they would on a smaller project.
 2. However, the question implies[^what-the-question-implies] a certain inevitability to the need for a team to work on a large-scale project.
 I would challenge this assumption, and return to my earlier point about requirements.
 I suspect that in many cases, software projects that end up becoming large have little justification for getting that way.
 Sometimes the size and complexity of a piece of software inflates with the size of the team, forming a harmful feedback loop that leads to bloat.
 But that's a topic for another post.

 In any case, it is probably true that sometimes large software projects are justifiable[^justifiable-large-software-projects]; and these require a great deal of organization and collaboration to run smoothly.
 And so an engineering culture is likely to emerge on these projects, regardless of the sort of software developers working on them.
 That said, it may sometimes also be possible to break a large project down into smaller projects, in which case semi-autonomous teams might still flourish with a craftsmanship culture.